lambdaisland/kaocha/README.md

 #kaocha {}
 ```

+Chances are this is all the configuration you need.
 This sets up a number of defaults, and configures a single test suite, with tests in `test`, and source files in `src`.
 To get a sense of what the actual configuration looks like, you can run kaocha with `--print-config`.

 ```
 clj -A:test --print-config